nusret35/cs412-project/README.md

 # Compile the model with a lower learning rate
 model.compile(optimizer= Adam(learning_rate=0.000625), loss='mean_squared_error')
 ```
 This model consists of input layer, output layer, and two hidden layers.
 The model compiles with Adam optimizer with a low learning rate of 0.000625.
 We avoid making the model too complex since it would cause it to overfit.
-Also adding ```Dropout``` layers with a rate of 0.5, helped us to avoid overfitting, as it drops out randomly selected neurons that may cause to overfit.
+Dense layers are fully connected layers where every neuron is connected to each other.
+ReLU activation function is introduced for non-linearity.
+Since Dense layers are fully connected, there was a risk of overfitting.
+Adding ```Dropout``` layers with a rate of 0.5, helped us to avoid overfitting, as it drops out randomly selected neurons that may cause to overfit.
+Output layer is Dense layer with one neuron, with no acitvation function, which is typical for regression tasks where it outputs the predicted value directly.
+Epochs is set to 250 which gives the optimal accuracy for this task.
+Anything below 250 cause it to underfit and anything above cause it to overfit.
+250 is just the right spot for it.

 ### Cross Validation